What Is the Best DropInBlog Alternative?

 DropInBlog is easy to use right out of the box, and setting it up takes literally 3 minutes because it only includes pasting a couple of lines of code.

-In addition, DropInBlog seamlessly adapts to the design of your site by inheriting your existing CSS, so you won’t need to change anything in the code.
+In addition, DropInBlog seamlessly adapts to the design of your site by inheriting your existing CSS.
 This means that your blog will look like a natural part of your site, and it will look clean and professional.
-Should you need to customize your blog, DropInBlog offers a great selection of customizable templates.

-Last but definitely not least, DropInBlog has an excellent customer support center that includes comprehensible instructions and troubleshooting as well as a highly responsive team that you can reach through online chat or email for any questions you may have.
+Last but definitely not least, DropInBlog has an excellent customer support center that includes comprehensive instructions and troubleshooting, as well as a highly responsive team that you can reach through online chat or email for any questions you may have.

 It’s hard to find any real cons for DropInBlog when it comes to blogging, but if we’re being realistic, we can name a couple.
 Compared to WordPress, for example, its template and plugin library isn’t as extensive, but we can say this for most web-building/blogging/CMS platforms out there.